Solutions to twisted word equations and equations in virtually free groups: Twisted conjugacy and -periodic words

-Recall that a word $p$ is \emph{primitive} if it cannot be written as $p=r^e$ with $e \geq 2$.
+A word $p$ is called \emph{primitive} if it cannot be written as $p=r^e$ with $e \geq 2$.
 In particular, the empty word $1$ is not primitive.
-It is well-known (and easy to see) that a nonempty word $p$ is primitive \IFF $p^2$ cannot be written as $p^2 = xpy$ with $x\neq 1$ and $y\neq 1$.
+It is well known (and easy to see) that a nonempty word $p$ is \IFF $p^2$ cannot be written as $p^2 = xpy$ with $x\neq 1$ and $y\neq 1$.

 Let $w,p\in {A}^+$ be nonempty words.
-We say that $w$ {\em has period} $|p|$ if $w$ is a prefix of $p^{|w|}$.
+We say that $w$ \emph{has period} $|p|$ if $w$ is a prefix of $p^{|w|}$.
 In other words, if $w=a_1 \cdots a_n$ with $a\in {A}$, then $a_i=a_{i+|p|}$ for all $1\leq i\leq n-|p|$.
 A word may have several periods, for example $w=aabaabaa$ has periods $3,6,7,8$.
 If $|p|$ is the least period of $w$, then $|p|\leq |w|$ and we can choose $p$ to be primitive such that $p\leq w$.
 For example, $aab\leq aabaabaa$ is a primitive prefix and $|aab|=3$.